Loading, please wait...

 Download Judgment: English Spanish

-Human Rights: Freedom of expression, Right of access to information, Right to a clean environment, Right to health
+Human Rights: Right of access to information, Right to family life, Right to privacy

 Facts: